furknozg/recursive_stalin_sort/README.md

 # A sorting algorithm that is built upon the principle of stalin sort

+Yes, that sorting algorithm where no substantial result is returned but a partial ordered part is.
+The Joke algorithm in a sense,

+but hear me out, there may be some merit to this algorithm.
+It just needs some polish to make it shine...

 ## How so?

 Here's how it works, you first do the stalin sort, eliminating all the unordered elements and send them to the gulag